A Guide To Agile Scrum Methodology in Mobile App Development

 What is Agile Scrum Method in context of Mobile App Development?

 Every sprint comes with a timeline that extends from 2 months to maximum 4 months.
-And each of them have these following components to make the agile mobile app development more efficient –
+And each of them have these following components to make the agile mobile app development process more efficient –

 1. Scrum Roles

-How effectively you run an Agile Distributed team is dependent a lot on how well you distribute the roles.
+How effectively you run an Agile Distributed team is dependent a lot on how well you distribute the roles?

 2. Product Backlog

 Handled by the product owner, product backlog is a list of tasks that the team needs to perform.
 The modifications and priorities are set as and when needed.
 The backlog contains various documents which are continuously updated and used when required.

 The idea is to have a list of backlogs ready before the sprint starts.